jesus-arroyo/jesus-arroyo.github.io/_pages/about.md

 My research interests include statistical network analysis, machine learning, high-dimensional data analysis, and applications to neuroimaging.

-Previously, I completed my PhD in the [Department of Statistics](https://lsa.umich.edu/stats) at the University of Michigan, advised by Professor [Liza Levina](http://dept.stat.lsa.umich.edu/~elevina/).
+Before, I completed my PhD in the [Department of Statistics](https://lsa.umich.edu/stats) at the University of Michigan, advised by Professor [Liza Levina](http://dept.stat.lsa.umich.edu/~elevina/).
 I received a B.Sc. in Applied Mathematics and a B.Sc. in Computer Engineering from the [Mexico Autonomous Institute of Technology (ITAM)](http://www.itam.mx).